I will do my best to publish a new post every Monday.

 No shows until May when we’ll exhibit at the Chicago Antiques + Art + Design show at the Merchandise Mart in downtown Chicago.
 It’s a beautiful show in a wonderful venue.
 The dates are May 13-15, 2022, with a preview party on the night of the 12th.
 So put it on your calendar and make plans to visit.
 You’ll thank me.

 Let me know what interests you, even if you don’t see it on my website.
 I’ve got lots of items that I haven’t listed yet and I know how to locate what you desire.

-Click here to check my website for the latest items and to look around.
+I listed some of the new items on my website and will list more every week.
+Click Philip Chasen Antiques to take a look.
+I will make every effort to actively list new items as often as time permits.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.